IndustryVault/IndustryVault-standard-packages/README.md

   - knitr:  a general-purpose tool for dynamic report generation in R  (H)
   - knitcitations:  generate citations for knitr markdown and html files
   - captioner:  generate figure/table numbers and captions for RMarkdown docs
-  - DiagrammeR:  create graph diagrams and flowcharts using R (G)
+  - DiagrammeR:  create graph diagrams and flowcharts using R
-  - pixiedust: broom-compatiable table formatting (G)
+  - pixiedust: broom-compatiable table formatting
   - stargazer:  well-formatted regression and summary statistics tables
   - xtable:  export Tables to LaTeX or HTML (alternative to stargazer)
   - tufterhandout:  output formats for Tufte-style handouts in pdf and html for Rmarkdown
-  - revealjs:  RMarkdown custom format for reveal.js HTML presentations
+  - revealjs:  RMarkdown custom format for reveal.js HTML presentations (G)
-  - bookdown:  package and set of conventions for making books with Rmarkdown and RStudio
+  - bookdown:  package and set of conventions for making books with Rmarkdown and RStudio (G)

 ### Programming
   - devtools:  tools to make an R developer's life easier (H)
   - magrittr:  R package to bring forward-piping features ala F#’s |> operator.
   - testthat:  an R package to make testing fun (H)
-  - rex:  friendly regular expressions for R
+  - rex:  friendly regular expressions for R (G)
   - htmlwidgets:  HTML Widgets for R, easily creating R bindings to JavaScript libraries
   - assertthat:  user-friendly assertions for R (H)
   - lazyeval:  a strategy for doing non-standard evaluation (NSE) in R (H)
-  - lineprof:  visualise line profiling results in R (H)
+  - profvis:  visualise line profiling results in R (H)
   - lintr:  static code analyis (i.e., `lint`) for R
   - foreach:  looping construct (i.e., `for` loop) that support parallel execution
   - doParallel:  `foreach` parallel adaptor for the 'parallel' package